yannie/W205-Final-Project/README.md

 ##### Setting up the programming environment:

-1. Run the "setup_env.sh" script from the scripts directory to install Hadoop, Spark SQL and Postgres, set up the Python 2.7 virtual environment and install the necessary Python packages.
+1. Run the "setup_env.sh" script as root user to install Hadoop, Spark SQL and Postgres, set up the Python 2.7 virtual environment and install the necessary Python packages.

 ##### Data downloading, cleaning and exploration